Conservative Bias Linear Power Flow Approximations: Application to Unit Commitment: Numerical results

 \section{Numerical results}

-In this section, we conduct numerical experiments on several test cases to examine the behavior of CBLA, highlight the benefits of error function design, and demonstrate the effectiveness of CBLA in a simplified OPF problem.
+In this section, we conduct numerical experiments on several test cases to examine the behavior of CBLA, highlight the benefits of error function design, and demonstrate the effectiveness of CBLA in a UC problem.

-The test cases used in the simulations are \textit{case6ww}, \textit{case14}, and the IEEE 24-bus system, all of which are accessible in M{\sc atpower}~\cite{zimmerman_matpower_2011}.
+The test cases used in the simulations are the IEEE 24-bus system and the IEEE 30-bus system, both of which are accessible in M{\sc atpower}~\cite{zimmerman_matpower_2011}.
 For approximations of voltage and current flow, we draw $500$ samples by varying the power injections within a range of $70\%$ to $130\%$ of their nominal values.
 Both voltage and current flow values are reported in per unit (pu).
 We use the $\ell_1$ norm as the loss function $\mathcal{L}(\,\cdot\,)$.
-The numerical simulation was conducted in Julia using the Optim package.
+The numerical simulation was conducted in MATLAB using Yalmip~\cite{Lofberg2004} and in Julia using the Optim package.

+{ The number of samples (500–1000 in the reported experiments) is selected to provide adequate coverage of the multidimensional injection space while maintaining computational tractability.
+Empirically, we observe that beyond this range (e.g., more than 500–1000 samples for the tested systems), the marginal improvement in approximation accuracy and solution robustness becomes negligible relative to the additional computational cost.}